 The abbess, artist, author and composer Hildegard of Bingen (1098-1179) seems to have regarded masterwort as one of the most significant universal remedies for high fevers.
 She stated in her writings that the crushed root should be soaked in vine overnight and the following day the mixture should be screened and more wine added.

-Also in transcript by the Danish botanical and medical author Henrik Harpestreng (1300s), it is stated that the root could be crushed and added to wine and drunk as a remedy for liver disease, jaundice, cough, and leprosy.
+Also in transcripts by the Danish botanical and medical author Henrik Harpestreng (the 1300s), it is stated that the root could be crushed and added to wine and drunk as a remedy for liver disease, jaundice, cough, and leprosy.

 Masterwort has also been used traditionally as a natural treatment for poisoning, kidney stones, sciatica, stomach cramps, flatulence and menstrual cramps.